su-gis/CyberGIS_HIV_document/docs/source/index.rst

 Data
 -------

-`Click to see the description of data. <http://su-gis.iptime.org/HIV/HIV_Data.docx>`_ They are inputs of the model.
+To model new HIV diagnosis rates, we consider a variety of explanatory variables.
+For the full list of data and descriptions, click `here <data_table.html>`_ to see the description of data.

 Related Resources
 ------------------